Videos

 Why Good Jobs Companies are More Agile and Profitable

 A lot of managers are so caught up in keeping the day-to-day machinery running they are unable to address problems – or they struggle to see them all together.
 Meanwhile, profits are decreasing, investors are on edge, employee turnover is high and customers are not happy.
 This results in a vicious cycle of disconnection and chaos.
-In this presentation, Professor Zeynep Ton explains how the Good Jobs Strategy (GJS) breaks this cycle and teaches leaders how to leverage it so investors, customers and employees are satisfied.
+In this presentation, Zeynep Ton, Ph.D., explains how the Good Jobs Strategy (GJS) breaks this cycle and teaches leaders how to leverage it so investors, customers and employees are satisfied.
 She also outlines ways her GJS helps companies become more agile, adaptable and responsive when faced with disruption and uncertainty.

 Reviving Retail and Service Organizations with the Good Jobs Model

 In many economies, service sectors such as retail and restaurants account for a growing proportion of jobs that pay low wages while offering unpredictable schedules and few opportunities for success and growth.
 The pandemic has taken that problem to another level.
-In this presentation, Professor Zeynep Ton outlines ways to optimize what she calls the Good Jobs Strategy across operations so employees feel empowered and satisfied, customers are happier, managers are more organized and profits increase.
+In this presentation, Zeynep Ton, Ph.D., outlines ways to optimize what she calls the Good Jobs Strategy across operations so employees feel empowered and satisfied, customers are happier, managers are more organized and profits increase.
 Drawing on more 15 years of research, Ton shows that a human-centered operations strategy is not only possible but highly profitable, even in low-wage service settings.

 Earning Trust from Investors, Customers and Employees with the Good Jobs Strategy

 In any organization, management must answer to investors and when profits go down, stress goes up and layoffs can be on the horizon.
-While it may sound counterintuitive, Professor Zeynep Ton’s Good Jobs Strategy is an antidote to investor worry and organizational dysfunction.
+While it may sound counterintuitive, Zeynep Ton’s Good Jobs Strategy is an antidote to investor worry and organizational dysfunction.
 In this presentation, Ton outlines the many ways her Good Jobs Strategy creates a three-way win for employees, customers and investors.

 The Good Jobs Strategy